 Disbursements are expenses that the lawyer incurs on behalf of the client during the case.
-Common dispursement include court filing fees, process server/courier fees, long distance calls, pstage expenses, fees charged by third parties for letters or reports, photocypying/printing, and binging materials.
-Fi the lawyer is required to travel to do a client’s work, they may also bill the client for travel expenses, including mileage and parking.
+Common disbursement includes court filing fees, process server/courier fees, long distance calls, postage expenses, fees charged by third parties for letters or reports, photocopying/printing, and binding materials.
+If the lawyer is required to travel to do a client’s work, they may also bill the client for travel expenses, including mileage and parking.
 Your lawyer must pay for these expenses out of their pocket, and then your lawyer will require you to reimburse them for those expenses.

 An hourly rate is where the lawyer charges the client a set hourly rate for tie spent working on the file.
 At Tailor Law, our lawyer’s bill at an hourly rate of $325.00 per hour.
 This model allows a fair and transparent method between the lawyer and the client.
 The lawyer is only compensated for the actual work done for the client.
 Each hour is broken down into tenths and is billed in six-minute increments as follows: